liyang-bsy/LYRpcServer/README.md

 ## Explanation
 >
->This project is a Long socket server sample with Project "LYLab"
+>This project is a simple rpc server sample with Project "LYLab"
 >

 ## Reading Finished?
 Freak out!